Plymouth, Massachusetts: Modern history

-Plymouth has had rapid growth and development since the late twentieth century.
+Plymouth has enjoyed rapid growth and development since the late twentieth century.
 It became more accessible to Boston in the early 1970s with improved railroads, highways, and bus routes, and the town's inexpensive land costs and low tax rates were factors in attracting thousands of new residents.
 Its population grew from 18,606 residents in 1970 to 45,608 residents in 1990, a 145% increase in 20 years.
 Plymouth has surpassed several Massachusetts cities in population, but it is still officially regarded as a town and continues to be governed by a board of selectmen rather than a mayor.

 Plymouth spans several exits on the town's primary highway Massachusetts Route 3.
-Additional access is possible via an extension to U.S. Route 44 in Massachusetts.
+Additional access is possible via an extension to U.S. Route 44.

 Geography

 The latitude of Plymouth is 41.95833 and its longitude is −70.66778.
 According to the United States Census Bureau, the town has a total area of 134.0 sqmi, of which 96.5 sqmi is land, and 37.5 sqmi (28%) is water.

 With the largest land area of any municipality in Massachusetts, Plymouth consists of several neighborhoods and geographical sections.
-Larger localities in the town include Plymouth Center, North, West and South Plymouth, Manomet, Cedarville, and Saquish Neck.
+Larger localities in the town include Plymouth Center, North, West and South Plymouth, Manomet, and Cedarville.

 Plymouth makes up the entire western shore of Cape Cod Bay.
 It is bordered on land by Bourne to the southeast, Wareham to the southwest, Carver to the west, and Kingston to the north.
 It also shares a small border with Duxbury at the land entrance of Saquish Neck.
 Plymouth's border with Bourne makes up most of the line between Plymouth and Barnstable counties.
 The town is located roughly 44 mi southeast of Boston (it is almost exactly 40 mi from Plymouth Rock to the Massachusetts State House) and equidistantly east of Providence, Rhode Island.

 Located in the Plymouth Pinelands, the town of Plymouth has many distinct geographical features.
 The town's Atlantic coast is characterized by low plains, while its western sections are extremely hilly and forested.
 Plymouth contains several small ponds scattered throughout its western quadrant, the largest being the Great Herring Pond (which is partly in the town of Bourne).
 A major feature of the town is the Myles Standish State Forest, which is in the southwestern region.
 Cachalot Scout Reservation, operated by the Cachalot District of the Narragansett Council of the Boy Scouts of America, lies adjacent to the state forest lands.
 There is also a smaller town forest, as well as several parks, recreation areas and beaches.

 Plymouth has nine public beaches, the largest being Plymouth Beach.
 Plymouth Beach guards Plymouth Harbor and consists mostly of a three-mile (5 km) long, ecologically significant barrier beach.
 Clark's Island, a small island in Plymouth Bay, is the only island in Plymouth.
 It is off the coast of Saquish Neck and has nine summer houses but no year-round inhabitants.